Getting Your Home Ready to Sell in 9 Easy Steps

 2. Set the perfect price for your home

 Your home’s listing price can be the difference between selling fast and watching your home sale drag on for months.
 It sets the tone for a sale right away.
 If the price is too low, you may end up losing profit you otherwise would be pocketing.
 Set it too high, and your home could end up sitting on the market untouched.
-That’s why it’s so critical to nail down the perfect sale price as you’re getting ready to sell your home.
+That’s why it’s so critical to set the perfect sale price as you’re getting ready to sell your home.

-• Damaged roofs
+• Damaged roof

 • Poor workmanship